crypticalfish86/CS50-Assignments/week_2/week_2_notes.md

     so preprocessing looks for any line that begins with "#" and go retrive that file on your hard drive

+    In preprocessing, this is also where function declarations involved in "hoisting" are also
+    processed and ready for use in main

 compiling:
     once a program has been pre processed, it now